skylon07/SolverPro-old/README.md

 After that, running "main.py" (`cd path/to/SolverPro-main/ && python3 main.py`) will do the trick (make sure you have python v3 installed).
 If you want to build your own installation, however, you can use `pyinstaller` to create a standalone application for your specific computer configuration.
 To do this, either [install pyinstaller yourself](https://www.pyinstaller.org/) or use `pipenv install` (make sure to `cd` to SolverPro-main) and run `pyinstaller --cF main.py`.
 This will generate the bundled application in a "dist" folder.

 ## Help
 There are many files provided to aid in understanding SolverPro and how it works.
-All of these files are located in a folder named "docs".
+All of these files are located in [the "docs" folder](https://github.com/skylon07/SolverPro/tree/main/docs).
 If you want to:

 * See a list of features, open "features.txt"
 * See some examples, especially for design decisions, open "examples.txt"
-* Find why you're getting an error, open "why am I getting this error.txt"
+* Find out why you're getting an error, open "why am I getting this error.txt"

-And if you're feeling *really* crazy, you can also explore the "dev-notes" folder too.
+And if you're feeling *really* crazy, you can also explore [the "dev-notes" folder](https://github.com/skylon07/SolverPro/tree/main/docs/dev-notes) too.

 If you have any other questions, feel free to [post an issue here](#logging-issues).
 Who knows, it might just end up in the docs!